Homesteading Family Logo

 Which Seeds Can You Start Indoors

 Technically speaking, you can start ANY seeds indoors.
-But this doesn’t necessarily mean you need to.
+But this doesn’t necessarily mean you need to (or should).

-Some seeds are easier than others, so it just depends on whether you need that extra control that starting seeds indoors gives you.
+Some seeds are easier to start indoors than others, so it just depends on whether you need that extra control that starting seeds gives you.

 Again, if you know your climate, the length of your growing season, your average temperatures and if you have healthy soil, then many plants can be directly sown outdoors with no problems.

-For us in North Idaho, we will always start tomatoes, peppers, cucumbers, long-day brassicas and melons indoors because our growing season just isn’t long enough.
+For us in North Idaho, we will always start tomatoes, peppers, cucumbers, long-day brassicas and melons indoors because our growing season isn’t long enough.
+(Here are our 7 tips for successfully growing tomatoes in colder climates.)

-You don’t need an elaborate system to start seeds indoors, however, there are a few items that will be helpful:
+You don’t need an elaborate system to start seeds indoors.
+However, there are a few items that will be helpful, such as seeds, trays and pots, markers, a good seed starting mix, water and grow lights.

 Seeds